Bloombox/JS/README.md

 Latest Version: `v1.0.9`

 This package provides support for Bloombox APIs in browser-oriented JavaScript.
 It's built using the Closure stack from Google, including Closure Compiler, Library, builder, and so on.
+Made with love by [Bloombox](https://bloombox.cloud) in Sacramento, CA.

 ### Using the code